BigPolarBear1/factorization/README.md

 Welcome to the end times, hahahahahaha.
 End times of the boring times.
 Because now we're going to have the gay times instead.
 Ooooooooooook.
 I'm going to sleep.
 Maybe I can finish the code tomorrow already.

+You know... its funny in a way... now that I see how it works... fucking hell man, I should have known this 6 months ago, because it's so obvious.... and there was times last spring and summer that I got really close to figuring it out, but then gave up and ended up chasing my own tail for a while.
+God damnit.
+These infosec assholes had so much time now to prepare for this moment.
+Next time, I must be more relentless.
+There should be no mercy anymore going forward.
+When I break ECC.
+It should come out of nowhere.
+Hahahaha.
+Fuck you.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.